yashwanthksgithub/Library_Management/README.md

 # Library_Management
 Library Management System developed using Java Swing and JDBC

+# jframe file consist of all the Source code of the project.
+# steps to get Source Code
+* 1> Library_mangement_system
+* 2> src
+* 3> jframe
+This Consist of all the Source Code of the Frame
+* 4> Project
+this Consists of Source code of Ping Pong game, snake Game, Calculator, Tic Tac Toe.
+* 5> Project
+this Consists of source code of Stone Paper Scissor.

+download and Run in Eclipse or Ide

+# Library Management System.

 Library Management System manages various activities of the library and helps to reduce manual work.
 This application acts as a channel between admin, Librarian and the students where there manage book,